-Borrowers might choose a fixed-rate loan to lock in a low rate.
-People choose fixed-rate loans because interest rates are low and they wish to lock in at the low rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer more monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we'd love to assist you in locking a fixed-rate at the best rate currently available.
-Call Capacity Lending, LLC at 469-640-0400 to discuss how we can help.
+Borrowers might choose a fixed-rate loan in order to lock in a low rate.
+Borrowers choose these types of loans because interest rates are low and they want to lock in at this low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer more consistency in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we can assist you in locking a fixed-rate at a good rate.
+Call Capacity Lending, LLC at 469-640-0400 to discuss your situation with one of our professionals.

-Most programs feature a "cap" that protects you from sudden monthly payment increases.
-Your ARM may feature a cap on how much your interest rate can increase in one period.
-For example: no more than a couple percent per year, even though the index the rate is based on goes up by more than two percent.
-Sometimes an ARM has a "payment cap" which ensures your payment won't go above a fixed amount in a given year.
-Additionally, the great majority of ARMs feature a "lifetime cap" — the interest rate will never exceed the cap amount.
+Most ARM programs have a "cap" that protects borrowers from sudden monthly payment increases.
+Your ARM may feature a cap on interest rate variances over the course of a year.
+For example: no more than two percent a year, even though the underlying index increases by more than two percent.
+Sometimes an ARM features a "payment cap" which ensures your payment can't go above a certain amount in a given year.
+Most ARMs also cap your interest rate over the life of the loan.

-ARMs usually start out at a very low rate that usually increases over time.
-You've likely heard of 5/1 or 3/1 ARMs.
-In these loans, the initial rate is fixed for three or five years.
-It then adjusts every year.
-These loans are fixed for 3 or 5 years, then they adjust after the initial period.
-Loans like this are usually best for people who expect to move within three or five years.
-These types of adjustable rate loans benefit borrowers who plan to sell their house or refinance before the loan adjusts.
+ARMs usually start at a very low rate that may increase over time.
+You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+For these loans, the introductory rate is fixed for three or five years.
+After this period it adjusts every year.
+These loans are fixed for a number of years (3 or 5), then they adjust after the initial period.
+Loans like this are best for borrowers who expect to move in three or five years.
+These types of adjustable rate programs are best for borrowers who plan to move before the loan adjusts.

 Have questions about mortgage loans?
 Call us at 469-640-0400.
-It's our job to answer these questions and many others, so we're happy to help!
+We answer questions about different types of loans every day.